GingerNinja23/ipop-documentation/Running-admin_GroupVPN--on-Linux.md

 DEBUG:gvpn_controller:*********** LINK WITH ipoptestroom9@conference.ejabberd/ipoptester3  IS online

 ```
-if their is no output, it implies the links are not up and their are connectivity issues.
+If there is no output, it implies the links are not up and there are connectivity issues.
 In case you were able to connect earlier with the same credentials, it is likely that you have been blocked from the room.
 To confirm this extract your 'affiliation' status from the log file.

 ```bash
 cat log.txt | grep -i affiliation